ya332/crypto-squirrels-coding-club/README.md

 As you can see in `package.json`, this does two things:

 1. builds & deploys smart contracts to NEAR TestNet
-2. builds & deploys frontend code to GitHub using [gh-pages].
-This will only work if the project already has a repository set up on GitHub.
+2. builds & deploys frontend code to Heroku using `heroku-cli`.
 Feel free to modify the `deploy` script in `package.json` to deploy elsewhere.